-The department is equipped with specialist lab facilities for operating systems, networking, mobile computing and multimedia technology that will support your learning and research.
+- Benefit from specialist lab facilities for operating systems, networking, mobile computing and multimedia technology located on campus

 Knowledge and skills

-By studying MSc Social Computing, you will gain:
+By the you graduate from the MSc Social Computing, you will have:

 - theoretical and practical knowledge of key areas of social business and social computing in both industry and research

-- key tools enabling you to enhance and apply your skills in management, design and implementation of IT-based solutions to social business and computation domains
+- the ability to apply your skills in management, design and implementation of IT-based solutions to social business and computation domains

 - practical skills in research, analysis, realisation and evaluation of technical or research documents in social commerce and social computing.